prototypefund/reproducible-website/_docs/test_bench.md

 ---

-It is important to detect reproducibility problems in the build system before users to avoid any false alarms.
+It is important to detect reproducibility problems in the build system before the users do, to avoid any false alarms.

 The method is usually as followed: